Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Data on Arab Governments

-In addition to all the obvious reasons for an appreciation of the Washington Report--the other voice in the U.S., etc.--I like the magazine because it provides me data and facts on the Arab regimes whose functioning is normally opaque and secretive.
+In addition to all the obvious reasons for an appreciation of the Washington Report on Middle East Affairs,--the other voice in the U.S., etc.--I like the magazine because it provides me data and facts on the Arab regimes whose functioning is normally opaque and secretive.

 Salim Adib, Kuwait